Mammoth Cave, Kentucky

 I climbed into the drivers seat of Darla and sat incredibly still, listening, for the next hour.
 Nothing.

 I wondered if I had imagined it but knew I hadn’t.
+Had I?
 I needed to be sure I hadn’t.
 I hoped I had.
-As the sky gave way from night to blue hour I popped the hood and looked through all the plastic and metal and wires with my flashlight, finding no signs of squirrels or mice.
+As the sky gave way from night to twilight I popped Darla’s hood and looked through all the plastic and metal and wires with my flashlight, finding no signs of anything.
 But as I got down by the driver’s side wheel well, the scratching turned frantic.
 My eyes found no evidence but my ears confirmed.

-I spent the next full day in a heightened anxious state, imagining the wires in my car being chewed by a stowaway and getting stuck at my next destination, 13 hours from home.
+I spent the next full day once again driving in a heightened anxious state, imagining the wires in my car being chewed by a stowaway rodent and getting stuck at my next destination, 13 hours from home.

 When I got to an area with service I searched “what repels animals from car” and found mixed reviews about mothballs - my least favorite scent.
+It was the best lead I had.
 I made a quick stop at the dollar store to pick some up before continuing on, putting myself even deeper into the center of the continent.
 I would check again and place the mothballs when I arrived in St. Louis.

 I drove, feeling like an ant without an ant hill.